 - First tooth-

 The very first tooth can start peeking out this month.
 Remember that it is important to take good care of your baby’s oral hygiene.
-You should brush your baby’s tooth by wiping them with a damp gauze or washcloth, or a toothbrush or finger brush which is made for infants.
-You can also use a very little almost rice grain amount of cavity preventing and fluoride toothpaste for your baby.
+You should brush your baby’s teeth by wiping them with a damp gauze or washcloth or a toothbrush or finger brush which is made for infants.
+You can also use a very little, almost rice-grain amount of cavity-preventing and fluoride toothpaste for your baby.